-3.2.24.11 The calculation for the sample performance standard detailed in Section 3.2.23.11 is:

-of school enrolled youth pursuing a high school diploma and receiving tutoring services in the current school year who promote to the next grade or graduate high school of school-enrolled youth pursuing a high school diploma and receiving tutoring services in the current school year X 100 ≥ % of youth clients in the career pathway employed at the 90-day follow-up performed in the current report period of youth clients placed in employment in the career pathway having first placement date in prior 90-day period X 100 ≥ % of clients who report that they are employed or enrolled on post-secondary education or high school at the twelve (12) month long-term assessment of clients who should have received a twelve (12) month long-term assessment X 100 ≥ %

-3.2.24.12 The calculation for the sample performance standard detailed in Section 3.2.23.12 is:
+3.2.25.9 The calculation for the sample performance standard detailed in Section 3 3.2.24.9 is: of school enrolled youth pursuing a high school diploma and receiving tutoring services in the current school year who promote to the next grade or graduate high school # of school-enrolled youth pursuing a high school diploma and receiving tutoring services in the current school year X 100 ≥ % of youth clients in the career pathway employed at the 90-day follow-up performed in the current report period # of youth clients placed in employment in the career pathway having first placement date in prior 90-day period detailed in X 100 Section 3. ≥ 2.24.10 is: of clients who report that they are employed or enrolled on post-secondary education or high school at the twelve (12) month long-term assessment. # of clients who should have received a twelve (12) month long-term assessment. detailed in 2.2.24.11 is of clients who have permanent housing at four (4) months after intake or assessment # of clients who have housing as an issue upon intake or assessment detailed in 3.2.24.12 % 3.2.25.13 The calculation for the sample performance standard # of clients with medical/mental health as primary presenting issue have a plan of care for treatment of the issue, has attended no fewer than one appointment with a medica/mental health professional, is capable of arranging own transportation, is able to obtain needed medication at five (5) months after intake or assessment # of refugees/entrants with medical/mental health as primary issue at intake or assessment. detailed in .2.24.13 is:% of clients who receive employment authorization, approval for benefits (SSI, TANF, Food Assistance, RCA, or Medicaid), and receive an employment intake at sixty (60) days after integration assistance intake of clients who request assistance with employment authorization, application for benefits (SSI, TANF, Food Assistance, RCA/RMA, or Medicaid) and employment services at intake for integration assistance.

-3.2.24.13 The calculation for the sample performance standard detailed in Section 3.2.23.13 is:
+3.2.25.14 The calculation for the sample performance standard detailed in Section 3.2.24.14 is

-3.2.25 Service Accountability
+3.2.25.
+Service Accountability

-Receipt of monthly payment shall be contingent upon meeting Acceptable Quality Levels (AQLs).
+Receipt of a monthly payment shall be contingent upon meeting Acceptable Quality Levels (AQLs).
 AQLs are defined as the minimum performance level the Vendor must reach to avoid being assessed financial consequences.
 Meeting this minimum threshold demonstrates satisfactory service delivery.
-AQLs will be negotiated with the Vendor and will be based on contract deliverables (i.e. number of employment placements, number of legal filings, number of ELI hours instructed, etc.).
-AQLs will be outlined in the Service Accountability Plan (SAP).
+AQLs will be negotiated with the Vendor and will be based on contract deliverables (i.e. number of employment placements, number of legal filings, etc.) AQLs will be outlined in the Service Accountability Plan (SAP).
 The SAP is defined as a plan negotiated between the Department and the Vendor that outlines AQLs for each service component and the financial consequences that will be assessed if those levels are not met.
-If AQLs are not met, the Vendor will be assessed financial consequences by deducting the cost per unit for each unmet service unit as outlined in the SAP.
+If AQLs are not met, the Vendor will be assessed financial consequences deducting the cost per unit for each unmet service unit as outlined in the SAP.
 The SAP will be subject to adjustment based on the Department's ongoing review.

-3.2.26 Vendor Unique Activities
+3.2.26.
+Vendor Unique Activities